RACC WILL BE CLOSED UNTIL FURTHER NOTICE

 Adoptions are scheduled by appointment only - please email Christy.Hemsworth@richmondgov.com to meet our pets.

 Adopt A Pet & Save A Life at Richmond Animal Care & Control!

 Richmond Animal Care & Control (RACC) was established as the first city pound June 5, 1902, and since then it has served as the only open admission public shelter in the City of Richmond.
 We provide humane care for more than 3,000 stray, injured, abused, and relinquished pets a year that require immediate care.
 As an open admission shelter, RACC takes in every animal in need in the City of Richmond, including animals that are severely injured or behaviorally unsound.
 We believe that every life is worth trying to save, and we are committed to putting work behind those words..

-RACC professional Animal Control staff investigate animal cruelty, enforce humane laws and issue pet licenses/permits.
-In 2017, our officers responded to 6,046 calls from city residents in need.
+RACC professional Animal Control staff investigates animal cruelty, enforces humane laws, and issues pet licenses/permits.
 These services include the enforcement of city ordinances related to animals, removal of killed or injured animals/wildlife, impoundment of stray pets, and investigation of animal-related neglect, cruelty, nuisance, and bite cases.